msteffan/fundamentals/02_chapter/04_exercise.md

 2. Use `cd` to navigate into that new directory; you can make sure you're in the right place by using the `pwd` command.

 4. Use `git init` to create a Git repository in the `git-practice` directory.
-      > **WARNING**: DO NOT create a Git repository inside another Git respository.
+      > **WARNING**: DO NOT create a Git repository inside another Git repository.
 Always make sure you are initializing Git within a folder whose parent directory does **not** contain a `.git` folder.
   Notice that there is now a `.git` directory in `git-practice` - you can see by using the `ls -a` command.

 5. Create a new file called `README.txt` and run `git status`.
 What output do you get?